real-tintin/ugglan/doc/source/modeling_control.rst

     \end{bmatrix}.

 The covariance matrices :math:`\mathbf{P}_0`, :math:`\mathbf{Q}` and :math:`\mathbf{R}` are
-manually tunned and selected using a data driven approach, see Figure X for the final performance and comparison w.r.t to other filtering methods.
+manually tunned and selected using a data driven approach, see :ref:`estimator-performance` for the final performance and comparison w.r.t to other filtering methods.

 Complementary filter
 ^^^^^^^^^^^^^^^^^^^^^